 The best I can hope is that they didn’t notice how clammy my hands were.
 But, of course, they did.
 Many are kind enough to feign obliviousness and carry on as though I didn’t just offer them an inexplicably soggy appendage to shake.
 Thank you, I want to tell them.
 Thank you for pretending with me that I am normal.

 Not even a whole blog post can convey what living with hyperhidrosis is really like.
 Which, it turns out, is at the heart of why I quit my job several months ago.

 I said it was to write a book.
 Indeed, I have at least a dozen different book ideas rolling around inside of me.
 When I quit, I still didn’t know which of those I wanted to pursue writing first.
-Thanks in large part to my friend Seyeon who listened to me ramble on the phone for hours several months ago about all my ideas, I’m now certain which one is of the utmost urgency to write: this one.
+Thanks in large part to my friend Seyeon who listened to me ramble on the phone for hours several months ago about all my ideas, I’m now certain which one is of the utmost urgency to write.